|

 railroad figures by Model Power, repainted in period naval uniforms.
 I

 added them to convey a sense of scale of the sheer bulk of the vessel.
+The staffs and poles of Monitor required a

 traditional ship modeling approach.
 Styrene rod, although suitable for the